-Helical piles, also known as helical piers or screw piles, are constructed using steel shafts with helical flights of various sizes to suit the site-specific ground conditions.
-They are a proven deep foundation solution ideal for energy, industrial and commercial applications.
+Helical piles (also known as helical piers or screw piles) are constructed using steel shafts with helical flights of various sizes to suit the site-specific ground conditions.
+Our helical piling systems are a proven deep foundation solution ideal for oil and gas, energy, industrial, rail, and commercial applications.
 Compared to other types of foundations, helical piles reduce labor, material, equipment, and installation time.

-Our engineers can design a custom foundation for your specific needs using standard soil test data.
+Our engineers will design a custom helical pile foundation for your specific needs using standard soil test data and the loads.

-Piles are generally installed using standard tracked or wheeled excavators with a torque motor attachment which monitors the torque achieved during installation to ensure predictable pile capacity.
-The final torque reading is taken over the last 1m of advancement to ensure the pile is achieving the required design before terminating at the correct datum level.
+Helical piles are generally installed using standard tracked or wheeled excavators with a torque motor attachment which monitors the torque achieved during installation to ensure predictable pile capacity.
+The final torque reading is taken over the last 1m of advancement to ensure the pile is achieving the required design capacity before terminating at the correct datum level.

-Helical piles are screwed into the soil, to the predetermined (design) bearing strata by rotating the steel shafts with the torque motor attached to the excavator plant/rig.
-They are not driven or vibrated, and don’t need a hole to be dug or drilled, so the soil around the pile remains undisturbed and no spoils are generated.
+Helical piles are screwed into the soil to the predetermined (design) bearing strata by rotating the steel shafts with the torque motor attached to the excavator plant/rig.
+They are not driven or vibrated and do not require a hole to be dug or drilled, so the soil around the pile remains undisturbed and no spoils are generated.

-Multiple steel sections are connected via a bolted connection and sections are added to complete the total pile depth.
+Multiple steel sections are connected via a bolted connection and sections are added to achieve the total pile depth.

-Individual helical piles are able to restrain unfactored (SWL) axial loads of up to 2000kN and lateral loads in excess of 250kN, both subject to geotechnical conditions.
+Individual helical piles can restrain unfactored (SWL) axial loads of up to 2000kN (450 kips) and lateral loads in excess of 250kN (50+ kips), both subject to geotechnical conditions.
 Significantly higher lateral forces can be resisted by battering the pile, or by incorporating a concrete collar to the upper portion of the pile.

 A detailed understanding of the subsurface conditions – especially soil strata type, strata levels and strength (SPT ‘N’ Values) – to depth is necessary to properly interpret the required design and torque capacities.

 On completion, the top of the pile can be connected in various ways to the structure by a direct steel flange plate connection or plate/rebar connection to concrete.
-Torque is monitored during installation to ensure predictable pile capacity, and we can achieve relatively high ultimate capacities, safely and economically.
+Torque is monitored during installation to ensure predictable pile capacity, and we can achieve high ultimate capacities safely and economically.

-A typical helical pile can be installed in minutes using standard equipment such as a pole line truck, excavator or backhoe.
+A helical pile can be installed in minutes using standard equipment such as a pole line truck, excavator, or backhoe.

 Helical Pile Manufacturing

-In total, our facilities share a combined fabrication capacity of over 50,000 tons/year, with the ability to quickly scale beyond on an as-needed basis.
+In total, our facilities share a combined fabrication capacity of 50,000 tons/year with the ability to quickly scale beyond on an as-needed basis.
 Additionally, we complete upwards of 40,000 feet (12,000 m) of welding production per month.
-When needed, we can maximize our capacity for output by distributing work among our fabrication shops, enabling our teams to easily meet your project timelines.
+When needed, we can maximize our capacity for output by distributing work among our fabrication shops, enabling our teams to meet your project timelines.

 Our quality program was created in full compliance of the ISO 9001:2015 Standard for Quality Assurance, providing continual improvement, consistency of service and product, and complete material traceability.